GaloisInc/helib-demos/simon-writeup.md

 >    should be : 0xcae7c570 0x34c2ec01
 >    decrypted : [garbage]

-This occurs with L=16.
-Setting L=32, we were able to increase the number of rounds to 16, but the time for each round increases from 50 to 80 seconds.
-If we set L=64, it takes around 1000 seconds per round, which we decided was too large to consider.
+Again, AND is equivalent to multiplication in Ring\_2, which is the noisy operation causing HElib to bottom out.
+The homomorphic implementation of rotateLeft contains an AND.
+So we currently use four ANDs per round.

-If you think about what gets modified each round, it's only half the block, or one Ctxt.
-Then, it takes two rounds for the entire block to get touched.
-We can reason about this and say that in order to do the full 44 rounds with an average of 2 noisy operations per round, we'll need to set L to 88.
+If you think about what gets bitwise-ANDed each round, it's only half the block, or one Ctxt.
+Checking out the Cryptol implementation of SIMON, we see that half the result has been affected by AND and rotateLeft.
+The other half simply gets passed along as it came in.

+>    [simon.cry]
+>
+>    f x = ((x <<< 1) && (x <<< 8)) ^ (x <<< 2)
+>
+>    encRound k (x, y) = (y ^ f x ^ k, x)

+We can see that it takes two rounds for the entire block to be affected by the ANDs.
+With four ANDs per round affecting only half the ciphertexts each round, we can say that the computation depth increases roughly 2 levels per round.

+Then, in order to do the full 44 rounds, we'll need to set L to somewhere around 88 (we were able to get it to work with L=80).
 Which is highly impractical.

-Then, we're stuck with a homomorphic SIMON that cannot complete the specified 44 rounds.
+If we set L=80, each round takes around 1100 seconds, meaning that it takes almost 14 hours to do the full 44 rounds.

 Bit-slicing
 -----------